 Electronic circuits use DC to provide power for the transistors and other components in electronic systems.
 A rectifier circuit converts AC power to DC from the AC line voltage.

-For more information about circuits, take a look at the links on the next page.
+For more information about circuits, take a look at the links below.

 Related HowStuffWorks Articles